 “You are the salt of the earth.
 But if salt loses its flavor, how can it be made salty again?
 It is no longer good for anything except to be thrown out and trampled on by people.
 You are the light of the world.
 A city located on a hill cannot be hidden.
 People do not light a lamp and put it under a basket but on a lampstand, and it gives light to all in the house.
 In the same way, let your light shine before people, so that they can see your good deeds and give honor to your Father in heaven.

-Aren’t you curious to find out what your “good work” is?
-It would be a shame to wait until it’s

-is too late.
 Let it be written on our epitaphs what was written of King David in Acts 13:36: “For David, after he had served God’s purpose in his own generation, died…” In this lesson, we will attempt to find the keys that will unlock this mystery and answer these age-old questions.

 God’s Poem